gnosis/pm-trading-db/README.md

 You will need a superuser:

 ```
-docker-compose run web sh
+docker-compose run web bash
 python manage.py createsuperuser
 ```

 You should have now the api running in http://localhost:8000.
-You have to be patient because the first synchronization of Rinkeby will last about 12 hours
+You have to be patient because the first synchronization of Rinkeby may take some time, depending on how many blocks GnosisDB has to process.
+It may take even more time if your Geth node is unsynchronized, since it [may need to finish synchronizing](https://github.com/ethereum/go-ethereum/issues/14338) before it will have the information required.

 #### How to issue tournament tokens
 GnosisDB comes with an handful command allowing to issue new tokens.